iterative/ldb/documentation/Command-summary.md

 If a target directory already contains an existing LDB instance,  `INIT` fails & prints a reminder to use `--force`.
 Using `-f` or  `--force` erases an existing LDB installation.

-If the target directory contains any data other than LDB instance, `INIT` fails without an option to override.
+If the target directory contains data, but not an LDB instance, `INIT` fails without an option to override.
 The user must provide an empty directory.

 # ADD-STORAGE \<storage-URI\>

-`ADD-STORAGE` registers a disk (or cloud) storage location into LDB and verifies the requisite permisssions.
+`ADD-STORAGE` registers a disk (or cloud) storage location into LDB and verifies the requisite permissions.

 LDB keeps track of storage locations for several reasons, the primary being engineering discipline (prevent adding objects from random places), and authentication (see `access configuration` below).